Location in Zoo

 Chimpanzees were previously found in 25 African countries but now are only in 21.
 There are estimates from 1900 of 1 million chimpanzees in the wild.

 Humans and chimpanzees may share up to 98% of their genetic make-up.
-Four to eight million years ago, there was probably a shared ancestor.
 Chimpanzees and humans are more closely related than chimpanzees and gorillas.

 Dr. Jane Goodall began one of the first wild chimpanzee studies and was the first to record a chimpanzee using a tool.
 The Gombe Stream Reseach Center was founded in 1965 in Tanzania and research still continues today.
 Dr. Goodall also founded Roots and Shoots in 1991 to foster students and young adults in learning and caring for the environment.

 Chimpanzees rely a lot on facial gestures, just like humans.
-Similar expressions are pouting when they want something or are frustrated and compressing their lips to show anger.
-For humans, showing teeth usually equates to a happy smile but for chimpanzees, a full "grin" with top and bottom teeth showing can either mean fear or aggression.
+Similar to humans, chimps pout when they want something or are frustrated, and compress their lips to show anger.
 Showing only the bottom teeth is usually a chimpanzee's play face.

 University of Michigan.
 Animal Diversity Web.
 "Pan troglodytes." http://animaldiversity.org/accounts/Pan_troglodytes/